 Calculation of Soil SPT-N Value

-The SPT-N value of the soil is calculated based on the Soil Penetration Test (SPT).
+The SPT-N value of the soil is calculated based on the Soil Penetration Test (SPT) which is performed to understand the resistance of the soil.
 More information regarding the test can be found at the link below:

 ※ What is the Standard Penetration Test (SPT)?
 Significance.
 Testing Method.